TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 (Subsec:LinSystems:Elimination)=
-## Solving a linear system by elimination
+## Solving a Linear System by Elimination

 We start with an example of three equations in three unknowns: